artic-network/rampart/README.md

 # RAMPART
-Read Assignment, Mapping, and Phylogenetic Analysis in Real Time
+Read Assignment, Mapping, and Phylogenetic Analysis in Real Time.

-## TL;DR
 RAMPART runs concurrently with MinKNOW and shows you demuxing / mapping results in real time.

 ![](docs/overview.png)